FRANS-AERT BURGHGRAEF

 CONDUCTOR

-"He is talented, knows what he wants and is very able to show the orchestra.”
+"He is talented, knows what he wants, and is very capable of conveying this to the orchestra."

 Edo de Waart about Frans-Aert Burghgraef

-Frans-Aert Burghgraef studied orchestral conducting at the conservatoires of Groningen and Utrecht.
-From an international selection of two hundred conductors he was invited to attend a masterclass with maestro Bernhard Haitink, as part of the renowned Lucerne Festival.
-Maestro Edo de Waart selected him to conduct a concert with Antwerp Symphony Orchestra.
-September 2018 Mr. Burghgraef was admitted to a much sought after masterclass with Dima Slobodeniouk and his Orquesta Sinfónica de Galicia in A Coruña.
+Frans-Aert Burghgraef studied orchestral conducting at the conservatories of Groningen and Utrecht.
+From an international selection of two hundred conductors, he was invited to participate in a masterclass with Bernard Haitink as part of the renowned Lucerne Festival.
+Edo de Waart selected him to lead a concert with the Antwerp Symphony Orchestra.
+In September 2018, Frans-Aert Burghgraef was admitted to a highly coveted masterclass with Dima Slobodeniouk and his Orquesta Sinfónica de Galicia in A Coruña.

 Engagements

-His international engagements include St. Petersburg State Symphony Orchestra, Luzern Symphony Orchestra, Orquesta Sinfónica de Galicia, and assisting James Gaffigan in La Fanciulla del West with the Bayerische Staatsoper.
+His international engagements include the St. Petersburg State Symphony Orchestra, Luzern Symphony Orchestra, Orquesta Sinfónica de Galicia, and assisting James Gaffigan in La Fanciulla del West at the Bayerische Staatsoper.

-2015-2018 Mr. Burghgraef’s worked as assistant conductor with Netherlands Radio Philharmonic Orchestra.
-In that capacity he assisted chief conductor maestro Markus Stenz, as well as guest conductors such as David Zinman, Edo de Waart, James Gaffigan, Vasily Petrenko, Kevin John Edusei, Dima Slobodeniouk, Sir Mark Elder, Martyn Brabbins, Edward Gardner, and Bernard Haitink.
-2019 Mr. Burghgraef conducted the orchestra in the premiere recording of Hans Kox’ Symphony nr.
-6. In the summer of 2021 he conducted music from Der Ring des Nibelungen in a series of concerts with Netherlands Student Orchestra.
-January 2022 Mr. Burghgraef conducted The Netherlands Radio Philharmonic in his debut in the renowned series Zaterdagmatinee.
+From 2015 to 2018, Frans-Aert Burghgraef worked as assistant conductor at the Radio Filharmonisch Orkest.
+In that capacity, he assisted chief conductor Markus Stenz, as well as guest conductors including David Zinman, Edo de Waart, James Gaffigan, Vasily Petrenko, Kevin John Edusei, Dima Slobodeniouk, Sir Mark Elder, Martyn Brabbins, Edward Gardner, and Bernard Haitink.
+Burghgraef conducted the orchestra in 2019 in the premiere recording of Hans Kox's Symphony No. 6.
+In 2021, he conducted the Dutch Student Orchestra in a series of concerts around Wagner's Der Ring des Nibelungen, and in January 2022, he made his debut in the Zaterdagmatinee series, conducting the Radio Filharmonisch Orkest in a Dutch premiere of Hans Abrahamsen's Horn Concerto.
+Furthermore, he was invited back to the Dutch Student Orchestra in 2024, this time for a series of twelve concerts in the Netherlands and Germany.
+In it, he conducted Mahler 5 and a world premiere of Silvia Lanao with soprano Lilian Farahani as soloist.